davekinkead/thesis/browser.coffee.md

                   running = if running is true then false else true

-Let's make a colour function
+Let's make a colour function to add some visual oomph.

     colour_on = (d, attribute) ->